Leash Reactivity and Leash Aggression Training

 Our goal is to give you the tools you need, as quickly as possible, to make you feel calm and in control when you take your dog out in public.

 You and your dog will learn to walk together as a team.
 There may be a change of collar or harness.
 I do not use punishment collars.
 Imagine you were already nervous about meeting strangers, and then a collar that causes pain is added to the situation.
 With a change to a humane harness you will have better control and your dog will be less anxious.

 We will learn what your dog’s triggers are.
 Large dogs?
 Small dogs?
 Joggers, skateboards, bicycles, large men, people carrying things?
 Does your dog spend all day barking at dogs from the upstairs window and then continue the behavior when they get outside?

 We will use these triggers to teach your dog that the things that set them off are no longer a problem.
 For those with a psychology background, we will use first classical conditioning and then operant conditioning, being careful to stay under threshold until your dog is conditioned to a different emotional response, one where they look happily to you, when the things that used to trigger them approach.

-I have a two-lesson package for reactivity.
-An in-home meeting is best since lots of leash reactivity begins when the dog is practicing its behavior in the home.
+I have a three-lesson package for reactivity.
+An initial in-home meeting is required since lots of leash reactivity begins when the dog is practicing its behavior in the home.
 We want to defuse places where your dog is aroused in your home environment.

-If it is not possible for me to come to you we can arrange to meet in Savannah, I just will not have the advantage of seeing the dog's home environment.
+If it is not possible for me to come to you we can arrange to meet in Peterborough, I just will not have the advantage of seeing the dog's home environment.

 In this first session: